Current project status

 - that the maximum sentence for serious electoral offences be increased to ten years.

-After reviewing our interim report, the UK Government stated in late 2016 that work on leaving the European Union, and the attendant unprecedented demand on parliamentary time, means there will not be capacity for an electoral bill to take forward recommendations.
+After reviewing our interim report, the UK Government stated in late 2016 that work on leaving the European Union, and the attendant unprecedented demand on parliamentary time, meant that there was no capacity for an electoral bill to take forward our recommendations.
+We subsequently explored ways of implementing our recommendations which did not require primary legislation.
+In particular, we explored the possibility of creating a statutory instrument to simplify and bring together the various conduct rules concerning electoral events in England and the Police and Crime Commissioner elections in Wales.

 Area of law